-- 1. Direct the parent/guardian to meet with School authorities to discuss the student's attendance problem and cooperate with the principal and Board to secure regular attendance by the student: - 2.
-Designate the School authorities with whom the parent is required to meet;

-- 3. State that it is a class B misdemeanor for the student's parent or guardian to intentionally or recklessly fail to meet with the designated school authorities to discuss the student's attendance problems, or fail to prevent the student from being truant an additional five (5) more times during the remainder of the school year; and - 4.
-Be served on the parent/guardian by personal service of certified mail.
+- Direct the parent/guardian to meet with School authorities to discuss the student's attendance problem and cooperate with the principal and Board to secure regular attendance by the student; - 2.
+Designate the School authorities with whom the parent is required to - 3. meet; - 4.
+State that it is a class B misdemeanor for the student's parent or guardian - 5. to intentionally or recklessly fail to meet with the designated school authorities to discuss the student's attendance problems, or fail to prevent the student from being truant an additional five (5) more times during the remainder of the school year; and - 6.
+Be served on the parent/guardian by personal service or certified mail.